calculang/calculang/README.md

 Inputs to function calls in calculang are inferred by the compiler, based on a graph of inputs and functions in the complete model being compiled.

-This reduces code boilerplate, but more fundamentally it promotes recycling of models: we shouldn't code the wiring between functions manually because it will change from one usecase to the next.
+This reduces code boilerplate, but more fundamentally it promotes recycling of models: we shouldn't code the wiring between functions manually because it will differ from one usecase to the next.

 **Inheritence of parent functions**: